hyperledger-archives/fabric/docs/README.md

 ## Table of Contents

 This table of contents provides links to the complete documentation library: <br>
-Overview docs; Reference docs; API and chaincode developer docs; Network operations docs; Security administration docs; Use cases and demos;
+Overview docs; Reference docs; API and chaincode developer docs; Network operations docs; Security administration docs; Use cases and demos; Protocol specification.

 ### Overview docs: